havron/hogsmeade/content/email.md

 Most harvesters use sophisticated regex (and in the case of addresses embedded in images, OCR) techniques to reconstruct e-mail addresses.
-More aggressive adversaries might **simply hire humans on Amazon's Mechanical Turk as harvesters**, which breaks virtually all obfuscation strategies!
+More deep-pocketed adversaries might **simply hire humans on Amazon's Mechanical Turk as harvesters**, which breaks virtually all obfuscation strategies!

-If you are planning on adopting an obfuscation strategy of your own, please first consider interesting [honeypot](https://en.wikipedia.org/wiki/Honeypot\_(computing)) experiments you could run through posting targeted aliases of your e-mail address publicly...

 ### More Optimal Obfuscation Strategies
-For anyone interested in playing the e-mail obfuscation game, there's a [myriad of strategies](https://superuser.com/questions/235937/does-e-mail-address-obfuscation-actually-work) that often trade user-friendliness for stronger obfuscation guarantees (e.g. e-mail addresses hidden behind Google CAPTCHAs seem pretty robust).
+For anyone interested in playing the e-mail obfuscation game, there's a [myriad of strategies](https://superuser.com/questions/235937/does-e-mail-address-obfuscation-actually-work) that often trade user-friendliness for stronger obfuscation guarantees (e.g. e-mail addresses hidden behind Google CAPTCHAs seem pretty robust, but are a burden on legitimate users).

-Short of directly inviting people to contact me, I have not come up with a reliable and user-friendly obfuscation strategy to protect myself from the inevitable crowd-source-powered (human) harvesters.
+Short of only inviting people to contact me, I have not come up with a reliable and user-friendly obfuscation strategy to protect myself from the inevitable crowd-source-powered (human) harvesters.
 My strategy would likely entail a written description of how to construct my address,